art-c0der/a-level-fe-homeworks-2022/README.md

 2. **Add code with your task:**

    - make sure you are on `main` branch and have the latest updates (`git checkout main` and `git pull upstream main`)
    - create a branch for your code (`git checkout -b your-branch-name`).
-Name it related with homework task, e.g. `hw-1` for 1th homework.
+Name it related with homework task, e.g. `hw-1` for the 1th homework.
 All new branches must be created from `main` branch
-   - create new folder for the current task using the same approach as for branching (for example, `hw-1` for 1th homework) and add your code there.
-Also add `README.md` file along with your files
+   - create new folder for the current task using the same approach as for branching (for example, `hw-1` for the 1th homework) and add your code there.
    - push your code to the remote repo (`git push`)
    - create new Pull Request (PR) throw **GitHub web-interface** ![PR](https://github.com/Temu4/a-level-fe-homeworks-2022/blob/main/img/pr.png)
    - make sure you have resolved all merge conflicts if any 🪲